MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 And that is all the magic there is.
 If you want to switch from one model to another all you have to do is this:
 1. Define an empty struct to use as a signal
-2. Ammend the update function of the model from where you want to switch from to send the signal via line above
+2. Amend the update function of the model from where you want to switch from to send the signal via line above
 3. Catch the signal inside your main model and switch the active model accordingly

 And that's it, now you can repeat this process as much as you like.

-#### Source Code
+## Source Code
 You can look at the full source code of the final files [here](https://github.com/MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/multimodel-todo)
-If you want to look at the raw Markdown file, you want find that [here](https://github.com/MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md)
+If you want to look at the raw Markdown file, you can find that [here](https://github.com/MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md)

 Bonus-Info: If you for some reason need to pass data from one model to the other you can also use the signaling structs for that.

-#### Questions
+## Questions

 If you have any questions regarding this, please do not hesitate to open a discussion in the repository.
 You can get there via this [link](https://github.com/MaximilianSoerenPollak/blog-posts/discussions)